 Ohio River Forecast Center, Wilmington, Ohio

-Another system is forecast to move through the basin on Sunday.
+Another storm complex is forecast to move through the basin on Sunday.
 This

 ...FLOOD POTENTIAL DISCUSSION...